Delaware Disabled Veteran Benefits

 - How: file the application with your county by April 30 each year, with a valid Delaware driver's license or state ID, your USDVA disability documentation, and a copy of your Social Security card.
 Form: Application for Disabled Veteran School Property Tax Credit (PDF).

-- New Castle County adopted it: a full exemption from county property tax for veterans the VA rates 100% disabled, plus a 50% reduction in county sewer and dwelling fees.
-Apply through the county Office of Assessment, 87 Reads Way, New Castle, at (302) 395-5520.
+- New Castle County — Ordinance 22-043 (signed May 2022): a full exemption from county property tax for veterans the VA rates 100% disabled, plus a 50% reduction in county sewer and dwelling fees.
+Office of Assessment, 87 Reads Way, New Castle, (302) 395-5520.

 - Confirm your VA status: a 100% rating or 100% compensation via IU (permanent and total), and have your VA award letter ready.